 Acts 2:1-11; 1 Cor.12: 3-7,12-13; John 20:19-23

-Strong winds and mighty acts.
-Our God is full of surprises and special effects, today, the birthday of the Church.
-God takes this fearful group of disciples by storm, by strong winds and fiery acts and brings them peace and comfort.
+Today God takes this fearful group of disciples by strong winds and fiery acts and brings them peace and comfort.
 The Holy Spirit descends as fire on the disciples, gathered in the upper room with Our Lady.
 The fire ignites the public life of the Church.
 In the reading from Acts, the disciples announce the word of God publicly to all who will listen, in all languages.
 Everyone understands in his own language.
 We see in this how the Holy Spirit brings understanding, harmony and happiness.